Collectible / Gold and Silver State Sales Taxes in Nebraska

 - Processed Items.
 Precious metals that have been processed by third parties into items that are valued on more than their precious metal content, such as statues or colorized coins.

-Sales taxes in Nebraska are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in Iowa set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in Nebraska.
+Sales taxes in Nebraska are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in Nebraska set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in Nebraska.

 Silver.com began collecting sales taxes in Nebraska on July 1, 2019.
 Our sales tax license number in Nebraska is 13395947.